Kesava2002/Electronics-Club-Tasks/Mini_Task1.md

 ### Cheap Laser based People Counter
 Description: Using ToF sensors that use laser beams(harmless) to calculate number of people entering and leaving a certain area and displaying it on any device connected to the internet.
 Domains: Microcontrollers, ToF sensors, IoT
+## Project 5
+### Raspberry Pi Tor Router
+Description: Setting up Raspberry Pi device as an accesspoint through which all of traffic is routed through the Tor
+Domains: Tor, Raspberry Pi
+## Project 6
+### Human Following Robot extended with Image sensors to implement Obstracle Detection
+Description: Using IR sensors, UV sensors to make a robot move in the the direction in which the robot is pointed Domains : Microcontrollers, Sensors, Computer Vision

+## Project 7
+###